opendocsg/slw-judgments-backfill/2013_SGHCR_12/report.md

 **_Amendment_**

 33     In making my decision to strike out the claim against the 2nd defendant, I am aware of the proposition that a court should not strike out a case if the defect or deficiency could be cured by way of amendment.
-See _Ching Mun Fong v Liu Cho Chit [2000] 1 SLR(R) 53 (“Ching Mun Fong”)_.
+See _Ching Mun Fong v Liu Cho Chit <span class="citation">[2000] 1 SLR(R) 53</span> (“Ching Mun Fong”)_.

 34     The plaintiff has submitted that, even if the pleadings are insufficient, the 2nd defendant has not sought any particulars and amendments to the pleading may be made, if necessary.
 First, it is not

 for the 2nd defendants to seek particulars to remedy and shore up the plaintiff’s inadequate pleadings.
 It is for the plaintiff to ensure that his pleadings are adequate to show that there is a reasonable

 cause of action.
 Second, despite the vigorous attack on the pleadings by the 2nd defendant during the course of submissions before me, the plaintiff has not indicated that any amendments to the pleadings are required and stand by their pleading.
 Therefore, the proposition in _Ching Mun Fong_ has no application here.
-See _Kim Hok Yung v Cooperative Centrale Raiffeisen-Boerenleenbank BA_ [2000] 2 SLR(R) 455 at [18].
+See _Kim Hok Yung v Cooperative Centrale Raiffeisen-Boerenleenbank BA_ <span class="citation">[2000] 2 SLR(R) 455</span> at [18].

 **Conclusion**